Don’t break the bank – save money with these ten practical PCB manufacturing tips.

 Last but not least, unless you’re building a mega complex design, it’s best to stick with standard surface mount components (also called Surface Mount Devices, or SMDs).
 Why?
 A few reasons:

 - Using surface mount components will reduce the amount of holes that need to be drilled on your board that are typically used for through-hole components.

 - This will also reduce the number of processes required to get all of your parts soldered onto your board.

 - You will likely get your board back in less time, as through-hole components require hand assembly by a certified person.

 If you decide to go with a mixed-component technology with both surface mount and through-hole parts, prepare for some added costs.
 These type of setup will require multiple passes through the soldering oven and some manual hand assembly.

 Enjoy Your Saved Money!

-So there you have it, 10 practical tips that will save you loads of money when you need to get your next PCB manufactured.
-Just a reminder, do your homework by checking with your manufacturer to see what their specific requirements are on spacing, hole diameters, panelization, etc. And you never know, your fab house might just have some cost-saving tips of their own to offer.
+So there you have it, ten practical PCB manufacturing tips that will save you loads of money on your next PCB design.
+A reminder: do your homework by checking with your manufacturer to see what their specific requirements are for spacing, hole diameters, panelization, etc. And you never know, your fab house might have some cost-saving tips of their own to offer.